Some material from Referee.com 10/10/19

 Non-verbal communication is much more difficult to be certain about.
 Be cautious in penalizing it.
 Yet always know when a non-playing participant is “looking at you in that tone of voice.”
 Umpires are hired to do a job — administer the game by an agreed-upon set of rules.
 Without the rules, we have little purpose.
 Still, non-playing participants often attempt to bend those rules.
 Worse yet, bending those rules has become an accepted practice, especially at the higher levels where there are many full-time coaches and their jobs depend on their success.

 Are coaches allowed on the field during live ball action?
 Yes, if the rules allow it (for example, base coaches).
 Have you had games during which coaches are standing on the field in violation of the rules?
 This is both a playing rule and safety rule violation.
 The umpire(s) should request the coach to get into the dugout.
 If the coach, in his own unique form of protest, continues to stand on the playing field, this is also unprofessional conduct as well as a direct and intentional violation of the rule.
 Defiance of a request to comply sends a strong message from the coach that he is not treating an official as a peer.
 A message of non-compliance needs to be dealt with immediately and firmly.
+Keep in mind the new rule added to the 2024-2025 rule book: Assistant coaches may not leave their position in the dugout or bullpen area to appeal, question, or argue on the field.
+EFFECT—The violator shall be immediately ejected.

 As mentioned at the beginning of this article, umpires should establish their own line ahead of time as the emotions of a game or specific comment can be a trigger that has a specific negative effect.
 You must have absolutes that you won’t tolerate and non-absolutes that you will allow and treat fairly and evenly.